In The News: Minoan Lines Fleet Reshuffle

 The KNOSSOS PALACE docked in Piraeus in 2016.
 She was the first of the four sister ships that were ordered by Minoan Lines in Italy to begin service for the company.
 She began operations on the Piraeus-Heraklion line in late 2000, while also becoming the company's new flagship.
 Before her, it had been the IKARUS/IKARUS PALACE from 1997 to 2000.
 She spent 20 years on the line, and was widely lauded for her impeccable service and the unique amenities that she had onboard.

 Despite only operating four ships, Minoan Lines remained very successful on both the Piraeus-Herkalion line and the Adriatic Sea.
 By that time, Grimaldi Lines had also started to become more present on the latter area, deploying smaller Ro-Pax ferries on the Patras-Igoumenitsa-Brindisi line.
 By 2017, it had become the main company serving the line.
 Ships that operated there included the late SORRENTO (scrapped in 2016 following a fire which destroyed her in 2015), the CATANIA and the ZEUS PALACE.
 They then had two Ro-Pax ferries that were transferred from Finnlines, the EUROFERRY OLYMPIA and the EUROFERRY EGNAZIA, which were very successful in terms of freight transport, but widely criticised for their poor passenger service.
-They then had the FLORENCIA along two of her sister ships, the CORFÙ (ex-CARTOUR GAMMA of Caronte & Tourist and TTT-Lines) and the VENEZIA (ex-ALBAYZIN/CIUDAD DE CÁDIZ of Spanish company Trasmediterránea) in 2019 and in 2020.
+They then had the FLORENCIA along two of her sister ships, the CORFÙ (the ex-CARTOUR GAMMA of Caronte & Tourist and TTT-Lines) and the VENEZIA (the ex-ALBAYZIN/CIUDAD DE CÁDIZ of the Spanish company Trasmediterránea) in 2019 and in 2020.